Sara Kaplan teaches English at Del Mat College. Her work has appeared in numerous books and journals. Read more about Sara at the end of this section

 “It’s alright, Buddy,” said Mr. Grease and Sweat.
 “I think I got a deal for you.”
 He came down from his high perch, a ring of keys in his hand, and proceeded to open the cabinet before me.

 “This is Beautiful Zelda SX-2000,” he told me as he unfolded the blond-wigged doll from the glassed-in space.
-“She doesn’t have the turbo-power suck or some of the other features of the latest model, but she looks just as good.
+“She doesn’t have the features of the latest model, but she looks just as good.

 “We don’t much call for old technology around here, so I can let her go for less than half the price of the SX-5000 model.
 And she’s already inflated and ready to go.
 Just sit her in your passenger seat and y’r off.
 You’re not on a motorcycle, are you?”